FarronF/limerick-council-meetings/meetings/2019/04/09-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 12th March 2019.md

 Members were all in agreement should the Compulsory Purchase Order be commenced

-it would progress the scheme to a conclusion.---
+it would progress the scheme to a conclusion.
+---
 4

 **7.**